macloo/python-adv-web-apps/docs/flask_db2.rst

    :emphasize-lines: 6
    :caption:

 Above is the route for the index (or starting page) of the app.
 It calls the template named *index.html,* which you can see in part below.
-But focus your attention on the **database query** in line 47.
+But focus your attention on the **database query** in lines 46-47.

 * The ``with_only_columns`` method restricts the columns returned to only the one(s) you want.
 In this case, we want *only* the **style** column.
 * The ``distinct()`` method returns only unique values in the specified column.